-Rather than focusing first or only on technical details, such as methods consistency and standard data formats, the December 2008 recommendations presented a new solution.
-The Monitoring Council believes that the best way to coordinate and enhance California's monitoring, assessment and reporting efforts is first to provide a platform for intuitive, streamlined access to water quality information that directly addresses users' questions and decision-making needs.
-Theme-specific workgroups, under the overarching guidance of the Monitoring Council, evaluate existing monitoring, assessment and reporting efforts.
-They work to enhance those efforts so as to improve the delivery of water quality information to the user, in the form of theme-based internet portals.
+Rather than focusing on technical details, such as methods consistency and standard data formats, the December 2008 recommendations presented a new solution.
+The Monitoring Council believes that the best way to coordinate and enhance California's monitoring, assessment and reporting efforts is first to provide a platform for intuitive, streamlined access to water quality information that directly addresses users' questions.
+Theme-specific workgroups, under the overarching guidance of the Monitoring Council, evaluate existing monitoring, assessment and reporting efforts and work to enhance those efforts so as to improve the delivery of water quality information to the user, in the form of theme-based internet portals.

 Each portal is developed and maintained by a theme-specific workgroup, staffed by issue experts representing key stakeholders for their specific theme.
-Each workgroup coordinates existing monitoring programs within their theme, developing monitoring and assessment methods and data management procedures according to monitoring program performance measures defined by the Monitoring Council.
-The goal is to achieve only the degree of standardization necessary to meet users' needs (i.e., coordination).
+Each workgroup coordinates existing monitoring programs within their theme, developing monitoring and assessment methods and data management procedures according to performance measures defined by the Monitoring Council.
+The goal is to achieve only the degree of standardization necessary to meet users' needs.
 The Monitoring Council establishes common policies and guidelines for the workgroups and the monitoring programs they represent; and acts as a clearinghouse for standards, guidelines, and collaboration.